Realmzer/PsychSwitcher/README.md

 # Psych Switcher
-PsychSwitcher is a tool for fixing potential errors when switching between versions.
+Psych Switcher is a dependency switcher for fixing potential errors when switching between Psych Engine versions.

 Use [instructions.txt](https://raw.githubusercontent.com/Realmzer/PsychSwitcher/main/Instructions.txt) for more info